DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseGauge/5 Indicator Types/CommonIndicator/secondColor.md

 #include common-colorlist

-In addition, you can specify the ratio between the main and the second color using the **secondFraction** option.
+In addition, you can specify the ratio between the main and the second color using the **secondFraction** property.